-The question of the origin and nature of evil was one of the main driving forces behind Kabbalistic speculation.
+Evil. the question of the origin is one of the main driving forces behind Kabbalistic speculation.
 In the importance attributed to it, it is one of the fundamental differences between Kabbalistic doctrine and Jewish philosophy, which has not made a notable contribution from original thought to the problem of evil.

 The solutions proposed by the kabbalists were different.
 The influence of the conventional Neoplatonic position, for which evil has no objective reality and is only relative.
 Man is incapable of receiving all the influence of the Sephiroth, and it is this inadequacy that is at the origin of evil, which therefore has an exclusively negative reality.

 The determining factor is the alienation of things created by their source of emanation, a separation that leads to manifestations of what seems to us to be the force of evil.
 But the latter does not have a metaphysical reality and it is difficult to believe in the existence of a separate kingdom of evil outside the Sephiroth structure.

 On the other hand, we find a definition of the Sephirah Gevurah as the left hand of the Blessed Sacrament, which is blessed, and as a quality whose name is evil, which has many ramifications in the forces of judgment, in the coercive and limiting powers in the universe.
 This led to the conclusion that there must necessarily be a positive root of evil and death, which was counterbalanced in the unity of Divinity by the root of good and life.